Table of Contents

 “If you run out of arguments against WordPress, your next concern will be where to host your WordPress website.

 Hosting for WordPress sites is one of the ways that Automattic generates money.
-Their options range from a free plan with severe restrictions and advertising assistance to a pricey VIP package with in-house professional customisation for extremely high-volume sites.
+Their options range from a free plan with severe restrictions and advertising assistance to a pricey VIP package with in-house professional customization for extremely high-volume sites.

 The “popular” WordPress Premium plan is $8 per month, and it includes the following: